Veritrust-VC/VeriDocs-SDK/README.md

 Docker sidecar for integrating document lifecycle DID/VC capabilities into any Document Management System.

-Run it alongside your DMS (Namejs, Lietvaris, DocLogix, or any DMS).
+Run it alongside your DMS.
 Every document lifecycle action — created, sent, received, assigned, decided, archived — is signed as a W3C Verifiable Credential and submitted to the central [VeriDocs Register](https://github.com/Veritrust-VC/VeriDocs-Register).

 **Forked from [VeriTrust](https://veritrust.vc) production codebase.** Uses the same Veramo 6.x agent, JsonWebSignature2020 proof type, ES256K signatures, and StatusList2021 revocation.
 Credentials issued by VeriDocs SDK are interoperable with VeriTrust production.